Open date: September 16th, 2021

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-The Department of Internal Medicine, Division of Infectious Diseases at the University of California, Davis, School of Medicine, is currently recruiting for a full-time faculty position in the Health Sciences Clinical series at the rank of Assistant Professor.
-Appointees to the Health Sciences Clinical series are required to teach, participate in university service, provide direct patient care, and engage in creative work.
+The Department of Internal Medicine, Division of Rheumatology, Allergy and Clinical Immunology at the University of California, Davis, School of Medicine, is currently recruiting for a full-time Rheumatology faculty position in the Health Sciences Clinical Professor series at the rank of Assistant, Associate or Professor.
+Appointees to the Health Sciences Clinical series are required to teach, participate in university service, and provide direct patient care.

-Applicants must have M.D. degree, be Board Certified in Internal Medicine, Board Certified/Board eligible in Infectious Diseases, and be eligible for medical licensure in the State of California.
-Candidates must have experience in HIV care, TB care and strong clinical skills in management of Infectious Diseases.
-Successful candidates will see patients in both the inpatient and outpatient setting.
+Applicants must have M.D. degree, be Board Certified in Rheumatology, and be eligible for medical licensure in the State of California.
+Candidates are expected to have a strong record of clinical care in the management of soft tissue rheumatism as well as autoimmune diseases, to provide excellent clinical care.
+A strong background or clinical training in immunology is highly desirable.
+Applicants should be skilled in the use of biological therapy and the ACR Guidelines for their usage as well as an understanding of potential drug interactions.
+Successful candidates will see patients in both the inpatient and outpatient setting and interact with the University Residency and Fellowship program.
 Experience in or the ability to teach and supervise medical students, residents and fellows is required.
 The ability to work cooperatively and collegially within a diverse environment is required.

 Curriculum Vitae - Your most recently updated C.V.